recursion-ninja/personal-website/blog/perm-parser.md

 ### Picturing parse processes

 Below are renderings of permutation parse trees of partial computations for `example` on two inputs.
-They illistrate the search graph of the permutation paring algorithm and facilitate tracing steps through the search space.
+They illustrate the search graph of the permutation paring algorithm and facilitate tracing steps through the search space.

 First, consider the `acceptable` input string, desiring the output to be `success`: